 Anuradhapura – the world’s oldest tree and a very beautiful moonstone.

-There is much to look at in Anuradhapura: the world’s oldest tree, moonstones, Ruwanweli Dagoba, water basins and observing that the locals offer sacrifices to the Buddha.
+There is much to look at in Anuradhapura in Sri Lanka: the world’s oldest tree, moonstones, Ruwanweli Dagoba, water basins and observing that the locals offer sacrifices to the Buddha.

 Anuradhapura became UNESCO World Heritage Site in 1982.
 And that’s not without reason, since it’s a Buddhist center.